 Spaying and neutering are routine surgeries carried out to help keep the pet population under control.
 Getting your dog spayed or neutered can help them live a healthier and happier life.
 Spaying or neutering a dog is not compulsory.
-However, if you’re a pet parent who believes in the benefits of this procedure, you are likely to have questions about how much it costs to neuter a dog.
+However, if you’re a pet parent who believes in the benefits of this procedure, you are likely to have questions.
+How much does it cost to neuter a dog?

 The truth is, these are not cheap procedures.
 Even though they’re routine, they’re still pretty serious surgeries.
 You’ll need a substantial budget to sort the payment for the surgery.
 In this article, we answer the question of how much this surgery costs and do a breakdown of the various factors that contribute to the cost of the procedure.